 Nestled side by side on historic St. Charles Avenue, directly across from Audubon Park, you’ll find two of the nation’s foremost private universities: Tulane and Loyola.
 Their campuses house plentiful amenities for those lucky enough to be enrolled as students, but visitors and members of the community are also able to partake in many of these resources.
-From art galleries to cutting-edge fitness centers, here are a just few good reasons to be a big man (or woman) on campus.
+From art galleries to cutting-edge fitness centers, here are a just few good reasons to visit the campus.

 Check out a free music recital at Loyola

-Loyola University is home to one of the nation’s best music programs, according to The Princeton Review.
+Loyola University’s music program is considered one of the best in the nation.
 From jazz studies to ballet performance, students hone their skills under the tutelage of the nation’s most talented performers and teachers.
 What does this mean for you?
-Well, students need to practice performing—and they do so in a series of free recitals at the 400-seat Nunemaker Auditorium (third floor of the Monroe Science Complex, 6363 St. Charles Ave.).
+Well, students need to practice performing — and they do so in a series of free recitals at the 400-seat Nunemaker Auditorium (third floor of the Monroe Science Complex, 6363 St. Charles Ave.) or at the 586-seat Louis J. Roussel Performance Hall (on the second floor of the Communications/Music complex located on the corner of St. Charles Ave. and Calhoun St.).
 When school is in session, check out up-and-coming musicians who are perfecting their skills.
 The recital schedule is available here.